 Cape Town, on the shore of Table Bay, is South Africa's oldest urban area, having been settled by Dutch colonists from 1652.
 It was the largest city in South Africa until the Gold Rush that created the development of Johannesburg.
 The Dutch settlement quickly found itself in need of cheap labour and set about importing slaves from Indonesia and Madagascar, today represented by Cape Town's Malay communities.

-Located at the same latitude as Buenos Aires and Sydney, Cape Town's geography is highly distinctive with Table Mountain it's most recognisable face.
-Boasting a flat-topped summit more than 1000m high and flanked by Devil's Peak and Lion's Head, Table Mountain has been proclaimed a World Heritage Site by UNESCO, along with the magnificent Kirstenbosch Gardens and Robben Island (the place of Nelson Mandela's imprisonment).
+Located at the same latitude as Buenos Aires and Sydney, Cape Town's geography is highly distinctive with Table Mountain it's most recognisable landmark.
+Boasting a flat-topped summit more than 1000m high and flanked by Devil's Peak and Lion's Head, Table Mountain has been proclaimed a World Heritage Site by UNESCO, along with the magnificent Kirstenbosch Gardens and Robben Island (where Nelson Mandela was imprisoned).
 The peaks enclose an area referred to as The City Bowl.
-Jutting around 40 kilometres southwards into the dramatic Atlantic Ocean and ending at Cape Point is the Cape Peninsula's mountainous spine.
+Jutting around 40km southwards into the dramatic Atlantic Ocean and ending at Cape Point is the Cape Peninsula's mountainous spine.